Whitehorn Cove, Oklahoma

 Whitehorn Cove is an unincorporated community and census-designated place (CDP) in Wagoner County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Whitehorn Cove had a population of 1,201.

 The CDP is in eastern Wagoner County, on the west shore of Fort Gibson Lake, a large reservoir on the Neosho River.
 The CDP is bordered by Rocky Point to the north and Toppers and Taylor Ferry to the south.
 The CDP's southern border is the centerline of North Bay, an arm of Fort Gibson Lake.
+The area is known for Whitehorn Cove Marina, a 208-acre facility on Fort Gibson Lake with a landing strip, boat ramps, RV park, store and restaurant.

 Whitehorn Cove is 9 mi northeast of Wagoner, the county seat.